yogkr/yogkr.github.io/index.markdown

 - Investigated Hydrogen production through water splitting for sustainable energy solutions
 - Collaborated with colleagues to explore interdisciplinary approaches in energy research
 - Conducted research on dye-sensitized solar cells to optimize photovoltaic performance
-- Explored hydrogen storage and release mechanisms to enhance energy efficiency
+- Explored hydrogen storage and release mechanisms to enhance gas storage
-- Mentored master's and PhD students in conducting innovative research projects
+- Mentored master's and PhD students in conducting research projects

 ### Research Fellow at Indian Institute of Technology Jodhpur with [Prof. Mahesh Kumar](https://research.iitj.ac.in/researcher/mahesh-kumar){:target="_blank"}
-- I utilized CVD and molecular-beam epitaxy techniques for the fabrication of gas-sensing devices
+- Utilized CVD and molecular-beam epitaxy techniques for the fabrication of gas-sensing devices
-- I analyzed the I-V characteristics of thin films to assess their electrical properties
+- Analyzed the I-V characteristics of thin films to assess their electrical properties

 ### Research Fellow at Indian Institute of Technology Jodhpur with [Prof. Manikandan Paranjothy](http://home.iitj.ac.in/~pmanikandan/){:target="_blank"}
 - Conducted a project on gas phase decomposition of protonated amino acids
 - Involved in Establishing and maintaining a computational lab (HPC, server)
 - Collaborated with colleagues to check the feasibility of drug discovery